anurag-kqi/MI-7-systems/know_base/process/signal.md

 Q9: What is alarm function?
 - Alarm function allow us to set the timer. means it will alarm us when it's set time is expires.
 And when it expires then SIGALRM is generated.
-- If there is no signal handler or don't catch this signal then default action is terminate the process.
+- If there is no signal handler or don't catch this signal then default action is to terminate the process.
 - alarm(sec);

 Q10: What is pause function?